andre-ye/andre-ye.github.io/english/spring/reading-notes/station-11/part-1.md

 - Kirsten notes she loves to act; she is picked up by a woman and led away.
 - Jeevan was waiting for Laura, but her coat was gone.
 - Snow was falling outside.
-- Jeevan had been a papparazi himself prior.
+- Jeevan had been a paparazzi himself prior.
 - Jeevan attempts to call Laura; her phone was still off.
 - Jeevan lives in Cabbagetown; he could have called a cab but he liked being outside, away from people.
 - Now, Jeevan was even more sure he wanted to be a paramedic.
-- Suddenly, Jeevan recieves a text message from Laura; while the theater tickets had been intended as something romantic, Laura had abandoned him and wanted him now to buy milk.
+- Suddenly, Jeevan receives a text message from Laura; while the theater tickets had been intended as something romantic, Laura had abandoned him and wanted him now to buy milk.
   - Prior, Laura and Jeevan had been fighting a lot.
   - Jeevan was cold; his toes were numb.
 - He stepped into the park silently.